wlonk/arcadia/rules/spells.rst

 An example
 ----------

-.. todo:: Example of spellcasting
+.. todo:: Example of spellcasting, using the recurring characters.